Philadelphia Officials Set To Announce COVID-19 Restrictions Monday After Reporting More Than 1,000 Cases In Single Day

 PHILADELPHIA (CBS) — Philadelphia broke its one-day record for new COVID-19 cases on Friday, and the health commissioner says new restrictions will be announced on Monday but wouldn’t give specifics.
-The Philadelphia Health Department is reporting 1,158 new coronavirus cases, the first time the city has now with record numbers.
+The Philadelphia Health Department is reporting 1,158 new coronavirus cases, now with record numbers.

 City officials are still working out exactly what the new restrictions will cover.